-Based on administrative consideration Indian forests were classified under following three categories.
+Based on administrative consideration Indian forests were classified under the following three categories.

-2. Protected forest : Here local people were allowed to collect timber and grazing their cattle.
-These occupy about 29% of total forest area.
+2. Protected forest : Here local people were allowed to collect timber and graze their cattle.
+These occupy about 29% of the total forest area.

-3. Unclassified Forests : Here, there is no restrictions on the cutting of trees, and cattle grazing.
+3. Unclassified Forests : Here, there are no restrictions on the cutting of trees, and cattle grazing.
 These occupy about 18% of the country’s forest.

 Indian forests provide both hardwood ( from tropical trees) and soft woods contributes over 70% of total woods that goes to industrial uses.

 - The tree of Deodar grows in the north western Himalayas from Kashmir to Garhwal between the height of 1500 m and 2500 m.
 Jammu & Kashmir and Himachal Pradesh are the chief suppliers of this conifer tree of great commercial value.